Skip to content

 Number of Participants with Unsolicited Adverse Events28 days after each study vaccination

-Number of Participants with Serious Adverse EventsUp to 27 months of age
+Number of Participants with Serious Adverse EventsUp to 28 days post 4th vaccine dose.

-Number of Participants with Adverse Events of Special InterestUp to 27 months of age
+Number of Participants with Adverse Events of Special InterestUp to 28 days post 4th vaccine dose.

 Secondary